yshmarov/i18n_proofreading/README.md

 <%= link_to t("i18n_proofreading.start"), "?i18n_proofreading=true" %>
 ```

-For a single control that flips both ways, read the current state from the
-`i18n_proofreading` cookie and point at the opposite state.
-The gem ships `start`
+For a single control that flips both ways, read the cookie and point at the
-and `stop` labels under the `i18n_proofreading.*` scope in every bundled language,
+opposite state.
+The gem ships `start` and `stop` labels in every bundled
-so a localized toggle needs no keys of your own:
+language:

 ```erb
 <% if I18nProofreading.available?(request) %>